AOSC-Archive/aosc-wiki/users/information/arch-specs.md

 ### x86

 For systems with 32-bit x86 processors.
-32-Bit x86 architecture support is implemented as **32Subsystem**. <!-- Ref! -->
+32-Bit x86 architecture support is implemented as **32Subsystem**.

 - Triplet: `i686-aosc-linux-gnu`
 - Note: Requires Pentium Pro (i686) or higher.